-The C&I program provides prescriptive rebates for high efficiency lighting and controls, chillers, heating, ventilation, and air-conditioning ("HVAC") measures, insulation, and variable frequency drives ("VFDs").
+The C&I program provides prescriptive incentives for high efficiency lighting and controls, chillers, heating, ventilation, and air-conditioning ("HVAC") measures, insulation, and variable frequency drives

+("VFDs").
 The program is available to separately-metered commercial customers who are billed on a commercial rate schedule and pay into the Systems Benefit Charge ("SBC")/EE Tracker.
-Incentive amounts are capped at 50 percent of the customer's project cost for eligible measures and total project incentives cannot exceed \$1,000,000 for custom electric and \$250,000 for custom gas per account per year.
+Currently, incentive amounts are capped at 50 percent of the customer's project cost for eligible measures and total project incentives are capped at \$1,000,000 for custom electric and \$250,000 for custom gas per account per year.

 The Company also offers rebates for custom efficiency projects.
 The custom track is a flexible and innovative equipment replacement program that is designed to encourage C&I customers to identify energy saving opportunities and implement cost-effective retrofit projects.
 Custom projects involve the installation of non-lighting measures that are not qualified for the prescriptive track and, as such, require additional engineering analysis to determine energy savings.
-Incentives are currently set at a unit rate of 16 cents per kWh.

 The Company is focused on identifying and engaging customers in heavy energy use sectors.
 Customer segment verticals such as hospitals, schools, and the banking sector are some of the areas where Con Edison may see significant potential for savings.
-The Company is also working to directly engage market partners with stringent requirements for high quality partnerships.
+Working to secure longer term partnerships with some of the larger energy consumers in the service territory will produce considerable savings.
+The Company is also working to directly engage market partners with stringent detailed requirements for high quality partnerships.
 At the same time, the Company is exploring avenues to reward the highest performing contractors to further incentivize high performance.